Skip to main content

 Guide

-...addition of a structured motif to enhance pegRNA stability PEmax - optimized PE architecture; increased ...synthesized (Figure 8A), then cloned in a pooled format into lentiviral transfer vectors (Figure 8B).
-Libraries...Berkeley.
+...addition of a structured motif to enhance pegRNA stability PEmax — optimized PE architecture; increased ...synthesized (Figure 8A), then cloned in a pooled format into lentiviral transfer vectors (Figure 8B).
+Libraries...highest levels of single-gene activation (Figure 9D) Figure 9: Overview of CRISPRi/a.
+In bacteria, activating...Berkeley.
 Plan Your CRISPR Experiment Resources Figures All figures were created using BioRender.com (Link opens..., N., Ishitani, R., Zhang, F., & Nureki, O. (2014).
 Crystal Structure of Cas9 in Complex with Guide RNA...vivo genome editing using Staphylococcus aureus Cas9.
 Nature , 520 (7546), 186–191.
-PMID: 25830891 Rauch...became the most popular genome engineering approach.
-Figure 1: Overview of the basic CRISPR mechanism Engineered...gRNA left free to interact with the target DNA.
-Figure 2: Overview of the NHEJ repair mechanism Cas9 will...
+PMID: 25830891 Rauch...changing the target sequence present in the gRNA.
+Figure 1: Overview of the basic CRISPR mechanism.
+CRISPR...

 2. Antibody Guide